 What a 12-Year Tulum Resident Actually Thinks About the Place

-Q: How has Tulum changed since you arrived?
+Q: How has Tulum changed?

 Q: What's the biggest mistake tourists make?